UCL-VR/ubiq/Documentation/docs/eventlogging.md

 This algorithm assumes that Peers are fully connected, and message passing is reliable, which is true in Ubiq.
 The logical clock ensures that all Peers converge on the same State, regardless of the order the messages were recieved in.
 The Peers have converged when all messages have been delivered.

+When the Active Collector leaves the Peer Group, the Clock is reset.

 ## Limitations